Cancer Patient Support Program

 Our team offers a variety of counseling services and approaches, including:

-• Supportive Psychotherapy for Individuals, Couples, and Families (“talk therapy”)
+• Supportive Psychotherapy for Individuals (“talk therapy”)

 • Mindfulness-based Practices